stratdev3/SimpleW/readme.md

 For production grade, better to use well known solutions.

-Uptrace is one of them can be easily integrate thanks to the [Uptrace nuget package](https://www.nuget.org/packages/Uptrace.OpenTelemetry)
+Uptrace is one of them can be easily integrated thanks to the [Uptrace nuget package](https://www.nuget.org/packages/Uptrace.OpenTelemetry)

-See example
+See example with `openTelemetryObserver()`

 ```csharp
 using System;